olinjs/olinjs/deepdives/WebGL/README.md

 As was previewed above, shaders are where the majority of the graphics pipeline is controlled.
 Shaders are written in a language called the OpenGL Shading Language(GLSL), which has a c-like syntax similar to javascript.
 However, has a few different parts.

 ###GLSL
-First, like C it is staticly typed, meaning you have to specify the variable type when you declare a variable and functions must be specified either as void or the data type they return; all lines must terminate in a semicolon; void main is the entry point into the shader; arrays are 1d and static; and structures can be created to house members.
+First, like C it is staticly typed, meaning you have to specify the variable type when you declare a variable and functions must be specified either as void or the data type they return; all lines must terminate in a semicolon; void main is the entry point into the shader; arrays are static; and structures can be created to house members.
 However, some data types that exist in C do not exist in GLSL, and different key words are used to express the precision of a variable.
 An example of some syntactly correct but dull GLSL looks like this:
 ```
 precision mediump float;